yestab335/sanitipy/README.md

 Constributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

 ## License
-This project is licensed under the GNU License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.